-Reality is created by sound, light, and color frequencies which create grids or a rainbow bridge that allows human consciousness to experience through spiraling consciousness or Sacred Geometry
+Reality is created by sound, light, and color frequencies which create grids or a rainbow bridge that allows human consciousness to experience.

-The rainbow bridge is sometimes thought of as a DNA ladder - Jacob's Ladder.
+The rainbow bridge is sometimes thought of as a DNA ladder - Jacob's Ladder - a bridge between the earth and heaven.

-The journey over the rainbow bridge is the journey into higher awareness.
-It is the journey home, to OZ - everything is spiraling back to Zero Point.
-'O' - Zero - completion of the cycle of time.
+The journey over the rainbow bridge is the journey home to OZ where everything spirals back at Zero Point - O - Zero - completion of the cycles of time.

 Long, long ago when First Woman the Goddess was created, she became fully grown in four days.
 It seemed that every Dine (Navajo) Indian tribesman wanted her for his wife.